-October 31 is approaching at a rapid rate so it’s time to get spooky!
-And so, instead of scaring yourself by browsing the news these days since COVID-19 emerged, why not do it the old-fashioned way?
-Read about, or even go looking for some actual haunted grounds and spirits.
-There are a number of spots in Christchurch that are known for some paranormal activity, so let’s dive into the list and get spooked out, shall we?
-[Featured Image: Rythik, Unsplash].
+It’s time to get spooky!
+So, in honour of Halloween, why not read about or even go looking for some actual haunted grounds and spirits.
+There are a number of haunted places in Christchurch that are known for some paranormal activity, so let’s dive into the list and get spooked out, shall we?

 1. Quail Island